MiDataInt/mdi/README.md

 - Git: <https://git-scm.com/>

-Optionally, you can also run some pipelines in Singularity containers (see link below).

 ### Stage 2 Pipelines plus Stage 2 Apps - additional R / Singularity dependency

 Stage 2 web apps are R Shiny programs.
 R might run on the host machine